HarshadNichat/Automated-Weapon-Detection-in-Banks-and-ATMs-/README.md

 ## Introduction

 This project is focused on custom object detection using the YOLOv8 model.
 We will annotate our custom dataset using the LabelImg tool, train the model with our annotated data on Google Colab, and finally, implement the trained model in Visual Studio Code for object detection.
-The objects of interest for this project are knives, handguns, and long guns.
+The objects of interest for this project are knifs, handguns, and longguns.

 ## Table of Contents
 - [Introduction](#introduction)